iconexperience/imageswitch/README.md

 -----------

 The plugin is used to perform switch animations between two overlapping images.
-The plugin was originally developed to switch between two icons in different style as can be seen here.
+The plugin was originally developed for a demonstration to switch between two icons in different style as can be seen here.

 FEATURES